rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 Use a tuple as a list element
 -----------------------------

-Another way would be to use a 2-tuple in this way:
+Another way would be to just use a 2-tuple:

 ::